 - Scaling in-house fulfillment is expensive and slow: Scaling an in-house fulfillment warehouse to meet your customer orders demands funds and takes time.
 To meet increasing customer orders even with a dedicated warehouse, you’d need to build or lease a larger warehouse, hire more staff and purchase the needed equipment.
 This process can take time and may not be fast enough to meet your growing customer orders.
 If sales drop, you’d end up paying for warehouse space and tools that you may never use.
-That model is not scalable or cost-effective.

-- Product quality: You do not control the quality of product delivered to your customers or the quality of services your customers receive.
+- Product quality: You do not control the quality of products delivered to your customers or the quality of services your customers receive.
 In cases of poor customer experience, you, not the fulfillment centers, bear the heat.